vormkracht10/laravel-google-analytics-v4/README.md

 // Get the top 10 referrals for the last 14 days:
 $data = Analytics::getTopReferrers(period: Period::days(14), limit: 10);

+// Get the top 10 referrals for the last 14 days, by page path:
+$data = Analytics::getTopReferrersByPagePath(period: Period::days(14), limit: 10);

 // Get the top 10 referrals for the last 14 days, grouped by page title:
 $data = Analytics::getTopReferrersByPageTitle(period: Period::days(14), limit: 10);